mircont/alx-low_level_programming/README.md

 ### 1. [Project 1](0x00.
 C - Hello, World)

-Description: This project focuses on automating various aspects of C programming tasks, including preprocessing, compilation, assembly code generation, and code execution.
+This project focuses on automating various aspects of C programming tasks, including preprocessing, compilation, assembly code generation, and code execution.
 It is designed to assist developers and learners in working with C code more efficiently and adhering to coding standards.

 ### 2. [Project 2](0x01.
 C - Variables, if, else, while)